AGM Deep Cycle batteries are designed for specific applications.

 51 + 30% Safety Margin (15.3) = 66.3 Total Amp Hours

-Now you can purchase the correct Deep Cycle battery for your needs.
+Now that you have calculated your load and run time requirements, you can purchase the correct AGM Deep Cycle battery to suit your needs.

 P.S – To convert Amps to Watts simply multiply the item Amps x Voltage (i.e. “Bed End Light & Fan” 1.3 Amps x 12 Volts = 15.6 Watts, as shown within the example table above).